A35G/MuSa/README.md

     - [ ] Language management for the Platform (currently only in Italian);
     - [ ] Portable version for USB/SD memories under development - alpha version started.

+# "Portable" version

+The "portable" version currently in development and in "alpha" version, allows the MuSa Project to be used as an interpreter of the JSON archive without the use of a Web Server.
+It is convenient to use on devices without an internet connection.

  Any suggestion, comment or advice, is welcome.